Fretless Questions, player bio, photos, videos, music, and more

 Bob Daisley: For precision in finger-position/pitch/notes, it’s sometimes good to have ‘guide frets’ on the finger-board made in the wood.

 FB: Do you have websites or social media sites you would like to share?

 From Wikipedia.com (full Wiki link):

-We are proud to recommend the recently released autobiography by Bob Daisley entitled “For Facts Sake”.
+Check out the autobiography by Bob Daisley entitled “For Facts Sake”.
 This book is 325 pages long with over 480 photos, many of which were taken by Bob himself over his 45+ year career in the music business.
 It contains the whole story of his life as a musician spanning from his early childhood to today, and features stories about his experience with some of the most amazing bands and people in Rock and Roll history including Chicken Shack, Mungo Jerry, Widowmaker, Rainbow, The Blizzard of Ozz, Uriah Heep, Ozzy (and Sharon) Osbourne, Gary Moore, Black Sabbath, Don Arden, and many more.
 This book is a must read, with amazing stories from such a long, successful career.